DSPN/azure-resource-manager-dse/README.md

 | datastaxUsername | Your DataStax account username.
 You can register at http://www.datastax.com/download |
 | datastaxPassword | Your DataStax account password.
 You can register at http://www.datastax.com/download |

-A configurable number of cluster nodes of a configurable size are created.
-These are prepared with prerequisites for OpsCenter.
-The cluster nodes IPs are statically assigned and only accessible on the internal virtual network.
-After the cluster nodes are created, a single OpsCenter instance is provisioned.
-It is responsible for provisioning and managing the cluster nodes.
+Once the Azure VMs, virtual network and storage are setup, the template installs prerequisites like Java on the DSE nodes.
+These have static IPs starting at 10.0.0.6 which are accessible on the internal virtual network.

-This template will deploy OpsCenter to `http://{clusterName}.{region}.cloudapp.azure.com:8888` For instance, if you created a deployment with the clusterName parameter set to datastax in the West US region you could access OpsCenter for the deployment at `http://datastax.westus.cloudapp.azure.com:8888`
+The template also sets up a node to run OpsCenter.
+This node has the internal IP 10.0.0.5 as well as an external IP.
+Ports 22 (SSH), 8888 (HTTP), and 8443 (HTTPS) are enabled.

-The OpsCenter virtual machine has a public IP with ports 22 (SSH), 8888 (HTTP), and 8443 (HTTPS) enabled.
+The script opscenter.sh installs OpsCenter and creates a cluster using OpsCenter.
+These cluster creation process installs DSE on all the cluster nodes and starts it up.
+On completion, OpsCenter will be accessible at `http://{clusterName}.{region}.cloudapp.azure.com:8888` For instance, if you created a deployment with the clusterName parameter set to datastax in the West US region you could access OpsCenter for the deployment at `http://datastax.westus.cloudapp.azure.com:8888`